niclan/Javafox/README.md

 I first needed to use this feature in 2021 so I'll just describe the workaround I used to access a media image file:

+On Linux based hosts, your $HOME directory will automatically be mounted to /home/ffuser/home_home/ (read only)

-You can copy image files into your host directory: `~/.javafox/.mozilla`.
-In the contained javafox you can browse into the `HOME/.mozilla` directory and find the image file there.
+You can also copy image files into your host directory: `~/.javafox/.mozilla`.
+In the contained javafox you can then browse to the `HOME/.mozilla` directory and find the image file there.

 ## Other legacy Firefox versions